not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-SAMPLES.md

 ## Building a Chord and Note Sequence

-The [note sequence](samples/NOTE-SEQ.md) scripts start with a simple note sequence and gradually builds this into a full chord sequence with eight and tripplet notes and some chance control.
+The [note sequence](samples/NOTE-SEQ.md) scripts start with a simple note sequence and gradually builds this into a full chord sequence with eight and triplet notes and some chance control.
 This script demonstrates:

 * Building a simple simple sequence
 * Using multiple lanes with sequences running in parallel